 - Other matters.

-This document is drawn by Net Lawman lawyers to comply with current New Zealand law.
+This document was written and is maintained by solicitors at Net Lawman to comply with current New Zealand law.

 Buy from Net Lawman